dcmi/dc-srap/profile/srap_proposal_20210108.md

-﻿## Dublin Core Metadata Initiative Scholarly Resources Application Profile (SRAP)
+## Dublin Core Metadata Initiative Scholarly Resources Application Profile (SRAP)

-Version 0.76
-2021-07-19

-Juha Hakala
-Senior advisor
-The National Library of Finland

-Osma Suominen
-Information Systems Specialist
-The National Library of Finland
+*list of authors*

-The aim of the Scholarly Resources Application Profile (SRAP) proposal is to enable the description of scholarly resources, such as doctoral dissertations or scientific articles, with Dublin Core Metadata Terms.
-The proposal is based on a) Scholarly Works Application Profile (SWAP[1][2]), which was developed by UKOLN with JISC funding in 2006, and b) Finnish metadata guidelines for text documents in institutional repositories[3] (available only in Finnish).
+The aim of the Scholarly Resources Application Profile (SRAP) proposal is to enable the description of scholarly resources, such as doctoral dissertations näitä tietojaor scientific articles, with Dublin Core Metadata Terms.
+The proposal is based on a) Scholarly Works Application Profile (SWAP[^1][^2]), which was developed by UKOLN with JISC funding in 2006, and b) Finnish metadata guidelines for text documents in institutional repositories[^3] (available only in Finnish).

-There is significant overlap between SRAP, UKOLN SWAP, the Finnish guidelines, and the British Library’s ETHOS specification[4].
+There is significant overlap between SRAP, UKOLN SWAP, the Finnish guidelines, and the British Library’s ETHOS specification[^4].
 This is not surprising since they share the same purpose, description of scholarly resources.
 There are probably many local application profiles developed by universities and other institutions of higher education for the same purpose.
 Adding SRAP properties to the DCMI Metadata Terms will reduce duplicate effort in application profile development and maintenance in the future, and improve semantic interoperability between Dublin Core -based metadata produced by different institutions of higher education.

 The SRAP application profile proposal was prepared by a Finnish working group, but it is intended to be globally applicable.
 The proposal does not specify a FRBR-based or other data model, but all suggested properties are “battle-proven”, in use.
 The only exception is the embargo date, which was adopted from ETHOS after the working group decided it is relevant for SRAP profile.
 However, several properties, such as affiliation, have been used in Finland only to describe scholarly resources such as doctoral dissertations.
 In this proposal these properties have a broader scope appropriate for DCMI Metadata Terms properties, in addition to the more limited semantics within the SRAP context.